11 Strategies You Are Using on Difficult People Without Even Knowing It

 9. Setting Boundaries Even If You Don’t Say the Word

-Even if you don’t say it out loud, your behaviour conveys that you’re putting a boundary.
+Even if you don’t say it out loud, your behavior conveys that you’re putting a boundary.
 Late at night, you cease responding to texts.
 You turn down pointless talks.
-You restrict how much personal data you disclose.
+You restrict the amount of personal data you disclose.
 These actions are defensive barriers developed through experience.
-Even modest boundaries could boost your wellbeing and minimise emotional exploitation.
-Your gut tells you that not everyone should have complete access to your time and energy, so you establish boundaries.

 10. Observing Before Responding